Honda GB500: Overview

 Japanese and non-US export models had the tank and side panels painted in dark maroon with a Honda wing decal on the tank.
 It was available with either a single seat with no cowl or a dual seat, the latter version having a longer footrest carrier on the left to carry a pillion footrest.
-It featured clip-on handlebars and the instruments featured a black background with white lettering.
-US-model production was for model years 1989 and 1990 and featured black-green paint with gold pin-striping and lettering, as well as chrome wire wheels.
-Like the Japan-market model, it had steel-braided oil lines, steel side covers (i.e., not plastic), fork gaiters, non-adjustable fork with hydraulic damping and 18-inch wheels with tube-type tires.
-However, its round gauges have matte silver faces and its solo seat has a painted rear cowling.
+It featured clip-on handlebars and the instruments mounted in vacuum-plated 'chrome' housings featured a black background with white lettering.
+US-model production was for model years 1989 and 1990 and featured black-green paint with gold pin-striping and lettering with a 'Honda' tank logo exclusive to the GB series.
+Like the Japan-market model, it had visually prominent steel-braided oil lines, steel side covers (i.e., not plastic as with the closely-related XBR500), fork gaiters, non-adjustable fork hydraulic damping and 18-inch wheels with tube-type tires.

 In 1992, a third party exported 1,000 unsold Honda GB 500s from the United States to Germany (where the model is known as the "Clubman") as grey import vehicles.

 Both the 400 cc and 500 cc versions were imported and sold by Honda, New Zealand.
 When originally released in NZ, the GB came in three models: dual seat; Mk2 with half-fairing, single seat with cowling; and no fairing, single seat.